 We'll be right back.

-Going way beyond the headlines on the stories that matter most to you.
+Stories that matter most to you.

-Sean Hannity's on right now.
+Sean Hannity's on.

 Folks, listen, when we come back after the top of the hour, I'm going to talk with a good buddy of mine.

-It's it's egregious what's happening.
+It's egregious what's happening.

-And all these cases, which we'll talk about, are being brought with hearsay quite often that wouldn't even reach the level of preliminary investigation when I was in the FBI.
+And all these cases, which we'll talk about, are being brought with hearsay quite often that wouldn't even reach the level of a preliminary investigation when I was in the FBI.

 We wouldn't even be able to start that based on a lot of this stuff.